bacaxnot/sue-js/ReadMe.md

 <!-- Component API introduction -->
 ## Components API
 ---
 Instead of using an existing Front-end Framework or Library, I tried to create a basic API for parsing dynamic HTML templates.
 It works through **Component** objects instantiation.
-To create a new instance of a **Component** you must define an object literal using the `IComponentOptions` interface, and pass it to the **Component** constructor.
+To create a new instance of a **Component** you must define an object literal using the [`IComponentOptions`](#ComponentOptions) interface, and pass it to the **Component** constructor.
+There's an [example implementation](#example-implementation) as a reference a few lines down.

 <!-- Options Interface explanation -->
 ## ComponentOptions